<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 Competition on the Street

 Two decades ago, most U.S. gasoline stations were branded to a major flag – like Exxon, Mobil, Chevron, Shell or Texaco.
-Chances are, back then you probably even had a brand-specific gas card.
+Chances are, you probably even had a brand-specific gas card.

-The majors consolidated amongst each other to create larger conglomerates, a.k.a.
-“Super Oil Companies.”
+The majors consolidated among each other to create larger conglomerates, a.k.a.

-Adding to the competitive landscape are those “hyper-marketers,” we talked about above.
-Wawa, Costco, WalMart, Sam’s Club, Safeway and BJ’s Wholesale started selling fuel.
+Adding to the competitive landscape are those hypermarketers we just talked about.
+Wawa, Costco, WalMart, Sam’s Club, Safeway and BJ’s Wholesale, just to name a few, started selling fuel.

 Who Are They?